 The abundance and distribution of these animal species depend on their interactions with each other and on the quality of their habitats, which in turn is the result of thousands of years of volcanic activity, forest fires, changes in climate, and more recent natural and human influences.
 Most of the park is above 7,500 feet (2,286 m) in elevation and underlain by volcanic bedrock.
 The terrain is covered with snow for much of the year and supports forests dominated by lodgepole pine and interspersed with alpine meadows.
 Sagebrush steppe and grasslands on the park’s lower-elevation ranges provide essential winter forage for elk, bison, and bighorn sheep.

 Yellowstone National Park is a Class I airshed.
 The largest source of particulate matter in Greater Yellowstone is smoke from wildland fire.

-The Greater Yellowstone Ecosystem has many sounds with important ecological functions for reproduction and survival.
-They form a soundscape.
+Sounds have an important ecological function for reproduction and survival.
+Together they form a soundscape.

 Learn about the role of water in Yellowstone and beyond.

 Managers from local, state, and federal agencies across the Greater Yellowstone Ecosystem coordinate efforts around resource issues.

 How land is used outside the park can disrupt ecological processes within the park.